Shashwat1729/AIISC/README.md

 Running the script with these prompts will generate images corresponding to each prompt and save them in the `Output` folder.

+## Currently Supported Models

+As of the latest update, this repository provides scripts for generating images using the following models:

+- Stable Diffusion
+- Dall-E
+- DreamShaper
+- Night Diffusion
+- F22
+- Crystal Clear
+- Realistic Vision
+- SDXL
+- SDXL Unstable Diffuser
+- SDXLceshi
+- ModelShoot
+- Midjourney
+- Imagen

+Please note that these models are the ones currently supported.
+Any potential additional models or changes will be announced and documented in future updates.

 ## Important Notes

 - Make sure you have proper permissions to access the specific model's API and that your API key is correctly set in the script.